vrockai/pipeline-test/docs/content.md

 ---

-## DeepMicroGen: a generative adversarial network based method for longitudinal microbiome data imputation
+## DeepMicroGen: a generative adversarial network based method for longitudinal microbiome data imputation.
+ 26.04.2023, _JM Choi, M Ji, LT Watson, L Zhang_

+The human microbiome which is linked to various diseases by growing evidence, has a profound impact on human health.
+Since changes in the composition of the microbiome across time are associated with disease and clinical outcomes, microbiome analysis should be performed in a longitudinal study.
+However, due to limited sample sizes and differing numbers of timepoints for different subjects, a significant amount of data cannot be utilized, directly affecting the quality of analysis results.
+Deep generative models have been proposed to address this lack of data issue.
+Specifically, a generative adversarial network (GAN) has been successfully utilized for data augmentation to improve prediction tasks.
+Recent studies have also shown improved performance of GAN-based models for missing value imputation in a multivariate time series dataset compared to traditional imputation methods.

 [Source](https://doi.org/10.1093/bioinformatics/btad286)

+10.1093/bioinformatics/btad286

 ---